 Eagle Cliff Cemetery and the Miles Mausoleum

-The oft-vandalized Miles Mausoleum, south of Columbia, Illinois, has recently been cleaned, and security cameras have been installed to ward off future desecration of the tomb.
+The oft-vandalized Miles Mausoleum, southwest of Columbia, Illinois, has recently been cleaned, and security cameras have been installed to ward off future desecration of the tomb.
 Sadly, all of the remains have been removed, as it was no longer safe to inter them there.

 The mausoleum is built into the side of the hill, high above the river bottoms of the Mississippi.
 I find the Ionic capitals interesting; they are corner versions of the ancient Greek order, despite being on the side of the facade.
 Only one is still fully intact.